DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

 - Allister: Yup

 #### Condition Complete:
-- *The player reaches the specified area with the specified spell*.
+- *The player completes the condition with the specified spell*.
 - Allister: Ok, I've reached the area mentioned in the journal entry with the specified spell.
 - Hopefully, another one of those journal entries is nearby...